bwittmann/NavPy/README.md

 Update dynamic obstacles in the map.
 #### Published Topics
 ##### `/particles`
-Visualization of all particles in rvis as red arrows.
+Visualization of all particles in rviz as red arrows.
 ##### `/particle`
 Visualization of the estimated pose of the localization in rviz as green arrow.
 ##### `/pose`